 Yes, accommodations can be made for persons with disabilities or special needs when you make your reservation or by contacting the office one week in advance of scheduled programming.
 ADA entrances for the building are located on the North and South sides of the building.
 If you have additional questions, please feel free to contact us: 806.742.3667.

 Do you allow students on field trips to eat lunch on site?

 No, the ICC does not allow students to eat lunch on site.
 The building does not have space-inside or outside- to accommodate students for lunch or snacks.

 Also, we are not allowed to have students running, playing, or eating outside on the building grounds.
 Students must be monitored by teachers and chaperones when exiting the building, waiting for buses, and/or lining up to load buses after programming.

 Do you create customized programs upon request?

-Unfortunately, due to our high volume of requests we cannot customize regular programming at this time.
+Due to our high volume of requests and schedule, we cannot customize programming at this time.
 We offer a wide variety of programs and our basic menu of options allows some flexibility in creating a program that will meet your needs.
-For middle school and high school reservation requests, we can schedule guest speakers and international student / cultural exchange visits to discuss current issues upon request.

 Do you offer Travel Trunks for your programs?

 K12 GEO no longer offers Travel Trunks.
 Our "On the Road Adventures" replaces the need for Travel Trunks.
 These "adventures" offer many of the same program choices as seen at the ICC, but are delivered in your classroom instead.
-"On the Road Adventures"are denoted with OTR in the program descriptions on our PROGRAMS & RESERVATIONS page.
+"On the Road Adventures"are denoted with OTR in the program descriptions on our PROGRAM OPTIONS page.

 Do you loan out items from the K-12 GEO Program for classrooms?